Urigo/graphql-cli/MIGRATION.md

 yarn add @test-graphql-cli/codegen @graphql-codegen/schema-ast --dev
 ```

-So you can run `graphql codegen --project database` for generating `prisma.graphql` and `graphql codegen --project app` to generate `src/schema.graphql` from those endpoints
+So you can run `graphql codegen --project database` for generating `prisma.graphql`.